danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 This updates every frame using `requestAnimationFrame`, so it remains fluid and responsive without timers or intervals.

-TODO: Show relevant code with requestAnimationFrame.

 ### Remember Preferences

-TODO: Explain use of localstorage, namespaced key(s) to remember user's previous selections so they don't need to fill out the form each time.
+Explain use of localstorage, namespaced key(s) to remember user's previous selections so they don't need to fill out the form each time.

 ### Modular Stylesheets

-TODO: Shorten up the entire stylesheets section, maybe just need one section.

 The CSS here is lean and modular - no Tailwind, no frameworks, no CSS-in-JS.
 Just vanilla CSS.
 Here are a few pieces worth calling out: